Recently, we covered the advantages of memory foam mattresses, of which there are many.

-The pocket-coil innerspring core of a hybrid mattress allows for more bounce, which you don’t get from a 100% memory foam mattress due to its impressive ability to hinder motion transfer.
+The encased-coil innerspring core of a hybrid mattress allows for more bounce, which you don’t get from a 100% memory foam mattress due to its impressive ability to hinder motion transfer.
 In other words, you could still have fun playing “No More Monkeys Jumping on the Bed” with a hybrid mattress.

 2. They’re Oh-So-Comfy

 On a related note, the top comfort foam layers provide contouring support, hugging your body while you sleep.
-Combined with the pocket-coil springs, it can sometimes create a weightless feeling that is very soothing to a lot of people.
+Combined with the encased-coil springs, it can sometimes create a weightless feeling that is very soothing to a lot of people.

 You could almost equate it to the feeling of being cradled on a fluffy cloud (or something).
 It’s like you’ve got a five-star-hotel bed in the comfort of your home.

 3. Hybrids Are a Great Value